robfors/emittable/README.md

 # Emittable
 A Ruby Gem to register and trigger events.
-It is a clone of `Vienna::Emittable`.
+It is based on `Vienna::Emittable`.
 It is thread safe.

 # Install
 `gem install emittable`